Ducati Supersport: Ducati Superlight

+Ducati have never officially released the production numbers for each year, they did supply the production numbers to Ducati expert and historian Ian Falloon who included them in his publication Standard Catalog of Ducati Motorcycles.

 1999–2007

 In 1999, the Supersport had a major facelift.
 The fairing was redesigned after the Ducati Supermono and fuel injection introduced.
 The 1999 model was one of the first Ducatis designed by Pierre Terblanche and met with very limited success based on its controversial aesthetics.
 The SS was available with 750 cc and 900 cc engines, both offered with either full fairing or half fairing.
-A lower spec "Sport" model was offered.
+A lower spec 750 Sport model was offered in 2001 and 2002, only in matte black, with a half fairing, and with a five-speed transmission rather than the six-speed unit on the Supersports.

 In 2003 Ducati replaced the 750 and 900 with three new variations: 620 cc, 800 cc and 1000 cc.
 Only the 620 was offered with half fairing.